nyoungstudios/notion-py-requests/README.md

 database query with filtering.
 So, I ended up writing this client, and it was not until I wrote the unittests that I figured out the original problem.
 So, you should probably use `notion-sdk-py` instead, but why delete this perfectly good code that I wrote.
-You might prefer to use this client library over `notion-sdk-py` if you are already using `requests` (and don't) want another dependency.
+You might prefer to use this client library over `notion-sdk-py` if you are already using `requests` (and don't want another dependency).
 Or you need Python 3.6 support.
 Or you like to have automatic pagination.

 ## Install